riazhedayati/beautiful-jekyll/_posts/2017-01-21-predict-song-genre-pt3.md

 ## Random Forests

 For a more accurate prediction we will build a [Random Forest]( https://en.wikipedia.org/wiki/Random_forest), which is essentially just an ensemble of many decision trees which are trained using bootstrapped data and a random subset of variables.
 While Random Forests tend to lead to better predictions, the downside is that they are more complex and less interpretable.
+There is no similar tree output, but we can generate a list of the most important variables in terms of predictive power.

 <pre><code class="language-r line-numbers"># create randomForest model
 lyricsRF <- randomForest(as.factor(genre)~., data=lyricsTrain, importance=TRUE)